mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/db-scaled-parm.md

 ---
 title: DBScaledParm class
-description: Represents a parameter for a Scalar type.
+description: "Represents a parameter for a Scalar type. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Represents a parameter for a Scalar type.